Authorization: Access Control

 2. What is RBAC?

 Role-Based Access Control assigns permissions to roles, and users to roles.
 It is the most common authorization model because it simplifies permission management.
+Learn more in our RBAC guide.

 3. What is IDOR and how do I prevent it?